Commercial Agents Regulations

 Jurisdiction relates to which country’s courts should hear the dispute, and choice of law relates to which country’s law should apply.
 It is possible that one country may have to apply the law of another country if the jurisdiction and choice of law clauses conflict.

 How do I sue my principal in another country?

 In the first instance, we recommend that you get in touch with us so we may advise you.
 We are a member of the MSI Global Alliance and have partner lawyers all over the world.
 We also have a network of specialist agency lawyers across Europe who we can put you in touch with.

 If you require legal advice from a lawyer in another country, we will likely be able to put you in touch with an agency specialist in that county who will be able to assist you.

 What if it is not clear which country’s law applies to my dispute?

-This is a very tricky area and as such, we would strongly recommend that you get in touch with us in order that we may advise.
+If it is unclear which country’s law applies to your agency contract, we strongly recommend that you get in touch with us in order so we can advise you.

 Meet Our Specialists

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.